kmcho2019/csdl-lab-cafe-app/docs/ADMIN_GUIDE.md

 ## 8. Kiosk Mode

 - `/app/kiosk` offers a tablet-ready interface.
-Choose a member from the dropdown, tap items to add them to the cart, and press **Record purchase** to post the consumptions and stock movements in one go.
+Tap items to add them to the cart, then press **Record purchase** to post the consumptions and stock movements in one go.
+- **Members** can use kiosk mode, but can only charge items to their own tab.
+- **Admins** can select any active member from the dropdown (useful on shared tablets).
 - The cart respects realtime stock counts and returns an error if items are out of stock.
 - Clear the cart between visits with the **Clear cart** button.
-- Kiosk mode requires an admin session—open the page, sign in as an admin, and hand the tablet to the queue.